 16” 5-8 years

 12” 3-5 years

-Every child is different and as this isn’t an exact science we recommend you coming in store and test riding first.
+Every child is different and as this isn’t an exact science, we recommend you visiting us in store and test riding first.

 How often will you be riding?